 What is Preferred Parking at Disney?

 So frankly, if you’re toting little ones and have chosen to bring a car to Walt Disney World, then preferred parking may be a lifesaver for you.
 Even at 50 bucks a day.
 Preferred Parking at Walt Disney World gets you parking spots close to the Disney Park entrance.
-And since tram service in the parking lots have been temporarily halted due to the physical distancing rules at Disney right now, it means less walking distance for you and the kids.
+And since tram service in the parking lots has been temporarily halted due to the physical distancing rules at Disney right now, it means less walking distance for you and the kids.

 Do you have to Pay for Parking at ESPN Wide World of Sports?